Open Educational Resources

 - Accept your consultation appointment and meet with OER Team members.
 Following the meeting, you will receive an application form.

 - Complete the form and required supplemental materials and collect the appropriate chair, department head, or dean signatures.

-- During the application review period, applicants will be interviewed by members of the OER Team and OER Campus advisory group.
+- During the application review period, applicants will be interviewed by the OER Team and OER Campus Advisory Group members.

 Selection of program participants will be based on the overall quality of the application and the feasibility of the completion timeline.
 Preference will be given to proposals that: